ashvardanian/extrapolaTED/README.md

 - **Boundless Exploration**: Venture into any subject with TED-like insights powered by Generative AI.
 - **Holistic Understanding**: Utilize a rich tapestry of multi-modal resources, including Arxiv papers and Wiki.
-- **Creative Generation**: Witness the blend of ChatGPT and Dall-E 3 in producing captivating content and visuals.
+- **Creative Generation**: Witness the blend of ChatGPT and Stable Diffusion in producing captivating stories.
 - **Voice Synthesis**: Experience smooth, natural narrations courtesy of [ElevenLabs](https://elevenlabs.io) API.
 - **Multi-step API Calls**: Harness the power of [Wordware](https://wordware.ai) for efficient API orchestration.